 Mozambique’s tobacco regulations are less detailed than those of regional neighbour South Africa.
 Airports default to outdoor-only smoking with:

-• No indoor smoking rooms anywhere
+• No enclosed indoor smoking rooms anywhere

 • Free to use, no fees